-While the Bolz Center’s primary focus is the two-year, full-time graduate MBA degree program, and the recently launched one-year Master of Arts-Business: Arts and Creative Enterprise Leadership program, we actively engage in research projects and initiatives of national significance that inform our curriculum, unite our students and alumni, and extend our efforts to redefine the field of arts administration.
+While the Bolz Center’s primary focus is the one-year Master of Arts-Business: Arts and Creative Enterprise Leadership program, we actively engage in projects and initiatives of national significance that inform our curriculum, unite our students and alumni, and extend our efforts to redefine the field of arts administration.

 In a field as young and evolutionary as arts administration, leadership training and preparation must be integrated with exploration and discovery.
 The Bolz Center for Arts Administration is committed not only to training leaders with a constant hunger for learning, but also to serving as a model for exploration through involvement in national initiatives, consulting projects, and experiences that engage the insights of our alumni and colleagues around the world.

-This page offers a sample of current initiatives and links to others that might be of interest to students, scholars, or practitioners of arts administration.
+This page offers a sample of current and recent initiatives and links to others that might be of interest to students, scholars, or practitioners of arts administration.

 Our Current and Past Initiatives